tldr-pages/tldr/pages/common/musescore.md

 `musescore --experimental`

-- Export the given (or currently opened) file to the specified output file.
+- Export the given file to the specified output file.
 The file type depends on the extension given:

 `musescore --export-to {{output_file}} {{input_file}}`